AlessandroMinoccheri/php-design-pattern/Creational/FactoryMethod/FactoryMethod.md

 Another issue could be the creation of unnecessary subclasses.

-The Factory method pattern is often used with the Abstract Factory Pattern.
+The Factory method pattern is often used with the * [Abstract Factory Pattern](https://github.com/AlessandroMinoccheri/php-design-pattern/blob/master/Creational/AbstractFactory/AbstractFactory.md)